kuronekonya/TO-Fuse-Tools-And-Guides/scripts/FuseBatchResizeTool/readme.md

 ## Features

+The lastest release will ALWAYS support these features!
+The notes are just for users using legacy versions.

-- Manual center selection (left-click)
+- Manual center selection (left-click) (configurable v2+)
-- Background color sampling (right-click)
+- Background color sampling (right-click) (configurable v2+)
 - Resolution-agnostic batch import
-- Consistent output (200x200 BMP)
+- Consistent output (200x200 BMP) (configurable consistent output v2+)
 - Mirror original folder structure

+### V2+

+- Toolbar with more options
-- Select new folder mid-session (v2+ only)
+- Select new folder mid-session
-- Choose between left and right mouse button features (v2+ only)
+- Choose between left and right mouse button features
-- Choose output file resolution, as well as mid-session (v2+ only)
+- Choose output file resolution mid-session
-- Option to create timestamp-based output folders, in case you want to do multiple versions of the same one (v2+ only)
+- Option to create timestamp-based output folders, in case you want to do multiple versions of the same one

+### V3+

+- Shows Background Color in a box at the top by default, which can also be toggled off, or clicked to one-time change background color
+- Allows using of arrow keys to move between images in the folder
+- Preview Mode (off by default) for the last image rendered or a preview of the crop
+- Show Hex code of the background color (off by default)

 ## How to Use

-1. Run the Python script ( `py manual_resizerv2.py` )
+1. Run the EXE (or the Python script itself if you are using an older version i.e. `pyw manual_resizer\__main__.pyw`, `py manual_resizerv2.py` etc.)
 2. Select the parent folder containing all your images
 3. For each image:
    - Left-click where you want the center to be